miércoles, 29 de junio de 2011

 Jean-Honoré Fragonard 1790)

-But it was not enough for me
+But it was not enough for me to see

-to admire your silhouette from afar;
+your silhouette admired from afar;

-Like the sun you burned without forgiveness.
+like the sun you scorched without reprieve;

-I called you and you came innocent
+I called, and innocent you came to me,